jclanier11/SDEV265Group5Project/README.md

 SDEV 265 Group 5 Project

 !!
 IMPORTANT !!
-After installing tzwhere, you will need to go and modify the tzwhere.py file.
-When running the program and hitting the "ValueError: setting an array element with a sequence", open the file listed (should end in a file called tzwhere.py) and scroll to the top and find the following:
+This program directory includes a modified version of the tzwhere.py package. tzwhere is not included in the requirements.txt file because of that.
+It was edited in response to an error: "ValueError: setting an array element with a sequence".
+The following shows the edits made to the code:

     try:
         import numpy